The Wind Will Carry Us: Accolades

 The Wind Will Carry Us was nominated for the Grand Prix of the Belgian Syndicate of Cinema Critics.
 After its screening at the 56th Venice International Film Festival, the film remained unreleased in the United States until 2000; later it enjoyed a rediscovery among both the public and mainstream critics during the late 2000s after many critics named it one of the best films of that decade.
 Varietys Scott Foundas placed it ahead of Peter Watkins' La Commune (Paris, 1871) and Paul Thomas Anderson's There Will Be Blood, writing:

 "Screened in festivals in 1999, but not released in the US until the following year, this fin de siècle/millennium fable by the great Iranian auteur seemed to anticipate many of the dramatic changes that would sweep through filmmaking over the decade to come.
-In it, an engineer (who turns out to be a kind of filmmaker) travels to a remote Kurdish village with the intent of photographing the funeral rites of a dying 100-year-old woman, and the witty, haunting, poetic film that follows is about his—and Kiarostami's own—struggle to complete that mission, to capture something of real life on film without violating its essence.
-Kiarostami himself has not worked on a film since, preferring the more portable and less invasive technology of video.
-Call it the first true movie of the digital revolution."
+In it, an engineer (who turns out to be a kind of filmmaker) travels to a remote Kurdish village with the intent of photographing the funeral rites of a dying 100-year-old woman, and the witty, haunting, poetic film that follows is about his—and Kiarostami's own—struggle to complete that mission, to capture something of real life on film without violating its essence."

 In a 2012 poll by the British Film Institute, seven critics ranked The Wind Will Carry Us one of their 10 favorite films.